ctsit/redcap_external_module_development_guide/docs/exercises.md

+---
+layout: default
+title: External Module Development Exercises
+---

 # External Module Development Exercises

-The External Module Development Guide includes a set of [development exercises](./exercises/) to use as a guide for module development.
+The External Module Development Guide includes a set of [development exercises](https://github.com/ctsit/redcap_external_module_development_guide/exercises/) to use as a guide for module development.
 Each exercise teaches a different facet of module development.
 The majority of the exercises are missing essential functionality with comments denoting the regions where the functionality should be added.

 ## Preface